danielmulangu/Xcode-Projects/README.md

 -------------------------------------------

-Note: Contains most of the project i worked with in XCode
+Note: This repo contains most of the small scale projects i worked on in XCode (mostly native iOS native development)